-KPI: Multihew presents the program of God.
-A projing of the phrase "kingdom of heaven" is essential is tation of the Bible.
-The kingdom of heaven mid these the same.
-The Jews of the first contary in Fulsation in understanding of the term.
+ACT Matthew presents the program of God.
+A proping of the phrase "kingdom of heaven" is essential utation of the Bible.
+The kingdom of heaven and the the same.
+The Jews of the first century in Pulestine understanding of the term than the average church